 South Tees Hospitals

-The James Cook University Hospital and Friarage Hospital – Routine samples should be delivered to Pathology Central Specimen Reception at all times via the hospital porters service or the pneumatic tube system.
+At James Cook University Hospital and Friarage Hospital, routine samples should be delivered to Pathology Central Specimen Reception at all times via the hospital porters service or the pneumatic tube system.

 Out of hours

-Samples requiring to be transported between the Friarage and James Cook sites must be package in accordance with Department of Transportation Regulations and collected in the first instance by EVS Blood Bikes or A2B taxis where unavailable.
+Samples requiring to be transported between the Friarage and James Cook sites must be package in accordance with Department of Transportation Regulations and collected in the first instance by EVS Blood Bikes or Boro Taxis where unavailable.

 Samples from external service users can be delivered in person to either the Friarage or James Cook Pathology Central Specimen Reception or sent via Royal Mail or courier service.

-Any queries regarding specimen transport can be addressed to the Pathology Transport Team Lead.
+Any queries regarding specimen transport can be addressed to [email protected].